squarepupil/website-pages/src/pages/faq.md

 ### How does graduation work?

-Arts & Ideas, like most Sudbury Schools, offers an optional diploma process involving a written thesis and defense for those students aged 16+ who choose to undertake it.
+Arts & Ideas, like most Sudbury Schools, offers an optional diploma process for students aged 16+: a thesis is written to address the question ‘How have I prepared to enter the world beyond school?’ and defended in front of a panel of staff members from neighboring Sudbury schools.

-By November of their graduation year, students intending to graduate must declare their intent and begin to prepare their thesis to answer the question, ‘How have I prepared to enter the world beyond school?’
-Throughout the year and with the help of an advisory committee, the student works to prepare a written piece explaining their answer, as well as any other supplemental materials (be they written, performed, or otherwise documented)to help support their case.

-In the springtime, a panel of staff members from neighboring Sudbury schools convenes to hear the student’s thesis and defense.
-The panel then votes to grant or deny a diploma.
-Whether or not the diploma is granted, the student may choose to graduate and move on to the next stage in their life.
-In the event that they are denied the diploma and are still 18 or younger, they may continue to attend A&I and attempt the diploma process again in the following year.

-The diploma process is not mandatory and, as long as a student is of age to leave school, they need not necessarily undertake it to graduate.
-It is an optional process that many, but not all, teenagers who are leaving the school wish to undertake, often as a capstone of their experience at the school.
+Students who are of age to leave A&I may graduate without the diploma.
+Many, but not all, teenagers choose to undertake the optional diploma process, often as a capstone of their school experience.

 ### What is the school’s legal structure?